A set of classes and enumerations for managing money and transactions.

 renewal period is and from what date (

-start), and manage the list of
+start), and manage the

-Moneytransactions linked with this budget.
+List<MoneyTransaction> list of the transactions linked with this budget.

 Also, this class, has the following methods:

 availablePercent().
 Returns the percentage of spending available for the budget.

 daysBetweenRenewals().
 Returns the numbers of days that there are between the last renewal and the next one, with respect to